• Skip to primary navigation

 Isabella Beeton (née Mayson) was born in London in 1836, married her publisher husband in 1856, and quickly began writing articles on cooking and domestic management for the magazines he published.
 In 1861, those supplements were amassed into one volume with a title nearly as large as this door-stopper of a book itself: The Book of Household Management Comprising information for the Mistress, Housekeeper, Cook, Kitchen-Maid, Butler, Footman, Coachman, Valet, Upper and Under House-Maids, Lady’s-Maid, Maid-of-all-Work, Laundry-Maid, Nurse and Nurse-Maid, Monthly Wet and Sick Nurses, etc. etc.—also Sanitary, Medical, & Legal Memoranda: With a History of the Origin, Properties, and Uses of all Things Connected with Home Life and Comfort, edited by Mrs. Isabella Beeton.

-This book still has an influence on chefs today which have been adapted and passed down through the generations.
+This book still has an influence on chefs today, which has been adapted and passed down through the generations.

 Not a reader?
 Check out the PBS Special about Mrs. Beeton’s short yet productive life.